iranjansharma/graph/README.md

 #### Branch : BTech CSE

 # Heat treatment
-This project show the graph of given heat treatment data of a furnace is constantly monitored and can be received as a stream of data.
+This project shows the graph of multiple given heat treatment data of a furnace which is constantly monitored and can be received as a stream of data.